envoyproxy/envoy-website/learn/automatic-retries.md

 calls.

-On the other hand, if the request makes many parallel requests (“high fan-out”) without an aggresive global timeout, adding retries will result in consistently poor performance.
+On the other hand, if the request makes many parallel requests (“high fan-out”) without an aggressive global timeout, adding retries will result in consistently poor performance.
 Imagine a service (with no global timeout) that makes 100 requests with an average of 150ms latency and a 500ms timeout on each upstream called.
 Without retries, the request will be bounded at ~500ms -- either the